FAQs (and not-so-FAQs)

 How do you pay your bills?

 I’ve worked various and sundry jobs.
-Right out of college, I led music at a big church in Seattle for several years, and it was wonderful.
+Right out of college, I led music at a big church in Seattle for several years.
 Then I moved to Nashville, where I first found employment through a temp agency; I referred to myself as “The Temptress.”
-Next, I spent almost three years in community relations (my sexy way of saying “tech support”) at an email marketing company.
+Next, I spent almost three years in community relations (a sexy way of saying “tech support”) at an email marketing company.
 And now, I work in marketing for what I believe to be the greatest little fruit & nut bar on the planet, LÄRABAR.

 By the way, this might be a great time to note that since this is a personal website, all of the opinions expressed in this blog are my own, and not that of my employer.
 Boom: DISCLAIMED.